ariesninjadev/attend-v3/README.md

-# Attend v2
+# Attend v3
-Attendance tool for Jesuit Highschool Robotics
+The new, redesigned site for FRC team 2374's attendance tracking.